coax-dev/coax/doc/blogpost.rst

 The primary thing that sets **coax** apart from other packages is that is designed to align with the core RL concepts, not with the high-level concept of an agent.
 This makes **coax** more modular and user-friendly for RL researchers and practitioners.

+**Under the hood.**
+Coax is based on the JAX project, which offers an alternative implementation of numpy combined with automatic differentiation and hardware acceleration.
+It’s awesome and it’s fast.
+As our neural network library we use is Haiku, which is an intuitive library based on Sonnet (a lightweight alternative to keras).

 You're in control